mccanne/sharkfest/README.md

 ```
 echo '{"funny@name":1}' | zq -Z -
 ```
-And're fully compatible with all of JSON's corner cases:
+And we're fully compatible with all of JSON's corner cases:
 ```
 echo '{"":{}}' | zq -Z -
 ```